 Graduate Studies Awards for Tuition.
 Graduate Studies Awards for Tuition (GSAT) are available on a competitive basis to graduate students with outstanding academic records.
 This scholarship covers the resident tuition only (not nonresident tuition) and is granted for the academic year or one semester only (not including summer sessions).
 Applicants must be regularly admitted to a graduate degree program; continuing students must also be in good standing (3.00 postbaccalaureate GPA at ASU).
 A graduate student may be nominated for this scholarship by the head of the student's academic unit.
 Application forms and further information may be obtained from each academic unit.
 Graduate Studies does not accept direct applications.

 Applicants must meet deadlines established by the academic units and Graduate Studies.

 Seeking Talent, Expanding Participation, Unleashing Potential.
 Seeking Talent, Expanding Participation, Unleashing Potential (STEP-UP) awards are available on a competitive basis to graduate students with outstanding academic records; granted for the academic year or one semester only (not including summer sessions).
-Applicants must be regularly admitted to a graduate degree program; continuing students must also be in good standing (3.00 post-baccalaureate GPA at ASU).
+Applicants must be regularly admitted to a graduate degree program; continuing students must also be in good standing (3.00 postbaccalaureate GPA at ASU).
 Application forms and further information may be obtained from each academic unit.
 Applications should be completed and returned to the academic unit.
 Graduate Studies does not accept direct applications.
 Applicants must meet deadlines established by their academic unit and Graduate Studies.

-Other Forms of Scholarship Support.
+Other forms of scholarship support.
 Students are encouraged to contact the academic unit in which they intend to study to determine if other sources of support are available.

-The Division of Graduate Studies publishes E-Communiqué (asu.edu/graduate/ecomm), a newsletter listing current grant and scholarship information.
-The college also maintains a file and reference books and posts announcements of national and regional scholarships for which students may be eligible.
-Announcements are available for review in the center lobby of Wilson Hall on Tempe campus.
+The Division of Graduate Studies publishes E-Communiqué at www.asu.edu/graduate/ecomm/, a newsletter listing current grant and scholarship information.
+The college also maintains a file and some reference books and posts announcements of national and regional scholarships for which students may be eligible.
+Announcements are available for review in Center Lobby, Wilson Hall at ASU's Tempe campus.
 Funding source information is available on reserve at Hayden Library.

-Loans.
+Loans

 Loans are available to students enrolled in graduate programs to meet reasonable educational expenses.
-For more information, visit Financial Aid Services, UCB 120, or call 602/543-8178.
+Inquiries should be directed to Financial Aid Services, University Center Building 120, (602) 543-8178.